 |

-Sterneckerbräu brewery at Tal 54, on 24 February 1920 (the address is now
+Sterneckerbräu brewery at Tal 54, near the city center (the address on the

-Tal 38).
-That same evening, Hitler outlined the Party program to the
+1920, and Adolf Hitler (who had joined the previous autumn) outlined the Party program to the

 Archives, RG 242-HB) |